skuddupudi/DigitRecognizer/README.md

 This project contains code to predict the digit based on given picture data.

-This is just an introduction to scikit-learn and other data minig concepts
+This is an introduction to scikit-learn and other data minig concepts

 I used the following classification algorithms :
 1. KNN